 Corridor/Winter Range - Nevada has long recognized the importance of identifying and protecting migration corridors for big game species, particularly for mule deer.
 Beginning in 2011, Nevada initiated a large-scale research effort to investigate potential causes for declining mule deer populations in several key herds across the state.
 Nevada has collected GPS tracking information on 600 adult mule deer distributed across 8 study areas in the state to delineate fine scale movements and monitor survival of deer herds.
 Of those study areas, 3 mule deer populations clearly stand out as meeting the need for prioritization based on SO 3362 (Figs. 2-4).
-In addition to mule deer corridors, a minimum of 2 pronghorn herds have been identified as a priority from a conservation and economic value to Nevada.
-The two pronghorn herds selected for this exercise occur in northwestern and northeastern Nevada (Fig. 9), but data and analyses are currently lacking to adequately identify corridors for these herds.
+In addition to mule deer corridors, a minimum of two pronghorn herds have been identified as priorities based on their conservation and economic value to Nevada.
+NDOW is currently in year 1 of a 3 year radio-collaring study on pronghorn movements and winter range use in two study areas in Northern Nevada (Fig. 9; Fig. 10).
+Both Idaho and Oregon initiated studies on pronghorn in nearby areas within their respective states, and these studies and their data are being undertaken in a multi-state collaboration that will include sharing of data and results.